-HIS-6 Political and Social History of the U.S. or HIS-6H Honors Political and Social History of the U.S. HIS-7 Political and Social History of the U.S. or
+HIS-6 Political and Social History of the U.S. or

-HIS-25 History of Mexico
+HIS-7 Political and Social History of the U.S. or HIS-7H Honors Political and Social History of the U.S.

-HIS-26 History of California
+HIS-25 History of Mexico HIS-26 History of California